 A research review found that patterns of codependent behavior often involve four main elements (1):

 - A tendency to think of others

 - A desire for control that could lead to conflict

 - Inability to understand and articulate emotions

-Knowing what codependency is, you must be wondering what factors lead to codependent relationships, don’t you?
+Now, knowing what codependency is, you must be wondering what factors lead to codependent relationships.
 Learn more in the following section.

 What Causes Codependent Relationships?

 Numerous factors can lead to someone becoming codependent.
 These consist of the following:

 - Belonging to a dysfunctional family with conflict, misbehavior, addiction, and abuse.

 - Experiencing a damaging parent-child relationship can teach a child to repress their own needs and feelings to please the parent, for example, if the parent is emotionally abusive.